Bell Hill

 Kentucky Utility Assistance Programs Overview

-Because many Kentuckians confront rising energy costs, the state administers a suite of utility assistance programs that target low‑income households.
+Because many Kentuckians confront rising energy costs, the state administers a suite of utility assistance programs that target low-income households needing cash aid.

 You can apply for LIHEAP, which supports roughly 150,000 families each winter with heating and cooling costs.
 The Winter Crisis component delivers up to $400 to households facing imminent heating loss, allocated on a first-come, first-served basis until funds are exhausted.

-Additionally, the HEART initiative provides $115 monthly from January through April for customers using electric heat, while THAW offers temporary assistance of up to $175 during the same period.
+Additionally, the HEART initiative provides $115 monthly from January through April for customers using electric heat, while THAW offers temporary assistance of up to $175 during the same period for former military members.

-Follow energy conservation tips and utilize community resources today.
+Follow energy conservation tips and utilize community resources for dental services today.

 Eligibility Requirements for Kentucky Utility Assistance